 - Passport Photo

-- Passport photos must be 2”×2” in size and the face must measure between 1” and 1⅜″ from tip of chin to top of hair.
+Passport photos must be 2”×2” in size and the face must measure between 1” and 1⅜″ from tip of chin to top of hair.
 The photos must be in color, taken within the last 6 months and include whole-face views against a white background.
-Uniforms or head-covering should not be worn (exclusions exist for those with religious reasons); eyeglasses (or reflections) should not obscure the eyes.
+Uniforms or head-covering should not be worn (exclusions exist for those with religious reasons); eyeglasses should be removed.
 Unacceptable photos may delay processing time.
 For more detail, see the U.S. Department of State’s guidelines.

 Two separate payments are required for a new passport: